 Dental implants are designed to replace lost or missing teeth but not all kinds of implants are created equal.
 In this article we will take a look at different types of dental implants and when they are recommended.

 There are two primary types of dental implants, and the option you go for will be determined by the size of your jawbone.
-How the implants are incorporated into your treatment program is something you and your dentist will decide together.
+How the implants are incorporated into your treatment program is something you and your dentist will decide together so getting a consultation at your local dental clinic is important.

 In the event that your jawbone is too small for endosteal implants, subperiosteal implants are likely to be recommended.
 A subperiosteal implant is placed above your jawbone to prevent further bone loss.